Overview

 The course covers:

-• State-of-the-art algorithms for the analysis and interpretation of natural language
+• Concepts, models and algorithms of natural language processing

 • Validation methods